hf-kklein/diverssite/README.md

 + migrate changes if necessary:   ```python3 manage.py migrate```
 + restart gunicorn:  ```sudo systemctl restart gunicorn```
 + check if site works.
-If server error occurs, it could be because changes rely on model values which have not been +et.
+If server error occurs, it could be because changes rely on model values which have not been set.
 This can be directly tackled in the admin view --> <https://mysite.de/admin>
 + restart postfix:  ```sudo systemctl restart postfix```
 + restart dovecot:  ```sudo systemctl restart dovecot```